nexendrie/utils/docs/index.md

 Numbers
 -------

-Class Nexendrie\Utils\Numbers has method range that can be used to ensure that a number is between certain values.
+Class Nexendrie\Utils\Numbers has method clamp that can be used to ensure that a number is between certain values.
 It takes the number, minimum and maximum as parameters.
 Examples:

 ```php
 <?php